Jabiullah/book-reseller/README.md

-# book-reseller
+# Book-Reseller
-A java system for sell old books.
-Here is also user panel.
-GUI, File and basic OOP concepts are used.
+A Java system for selling old books.
+Here is also the user panel.
+GUI, File, and basic OOP concepts are used.